qmachine/qmachine/docs/ruby-gem.rst

 Ruby gem
 ========

-The "teaching version" of QMachine has now been merged with the Ruby gem, and the results are available here_.
+The "teaching version" of QMachine has now been merged into the Ruby gem, and the results are available here_.
 The implementation currently only supports MongoDB_ for persistent storage, but the gem's repository_ contains the code necessary for SQLite_, too.
 More documentation is forthcoming.